NoobLad/hyperapp-context/README.md

 ## Warn

 Using implicit value can make the code harder to read.
-It's practical tool but can also lead you to complicated code, making your app harder to maintain.
+It's a practical tool but can also lead you to complicated code, making your app harder to maintain.
 But it's a powerful addition for libraries developer.

 ## Going further